Redefining Productivity

 I could say that I never stopped being productive in the traditional sense: adding value and making money.

-What I hope to achieve and how
+What I hope to travel up a sqlite3 shell.

 In no particular order: